-29.3 GRADE-POINT AVERAGE
+28.3 GRADE-POINT AVERAGE

-The grade-point average is determined by dividing the number of grade points earned by the number of units attempted.
-The GPA per course is calculated by multiplying the grade points assigned by the number of course units.
-For example, if a student takes three four -unit courses and receives grades of A-, B-, and C+, then the GPA for the term equals the total grade points (34.8) divided by the total course units (12).
+The gradepoint average is determined by dividin g the number of grade points earned by the number of units attempted.
+The total grade points earned for a course equals the number of grade points assigned times the number of course units.
+For example, if a student takes three four-unit courses and receives grades of A-, B-, and C+, then the GPA for the term equals the total grade points (34.8) divided by the total course units (12).
 The GPA is 2.9.
-For satisfactory standing, students must maintain a B average (3.0 GPA).
+For satisfactory st anding, students must maintain a B average (3.0 GPA).

 Only grades earned at Agora University are calculated in the student's GPA.
-Grades earned at another institution do not affect the GPA at Agora University.
+Grades earned at an other institution do not affect the GPA at Agora University.

-29.4 Incomplete Grades
+28.4 Incomplete Grades

 Once a grade of Incomplete (I) is assigned, it remains on the transcript along with the passing grade students may later receive for the course.
-The grade of Incomplete ('I') may be assigned when a student's work is of passing quality yet is incomplete for a good cause as determined by the instructor (such as illness or other serious problem).
+The instructor may assign the grade I when work is of passing quality but is incomplete for a good cause (such as illness or other serious problem).
 It is the student's responsibility to discuss with the instructor the possibility of receiving an Incomplete as opposed to lower mark impacted by the Incomplete (to include an F grade).